-Brent Zundel is a hydrologist for the Bozeman Regional Office of the Montana Department of Natural Resources and Conservation (DNRC).
-His position as an unelected bureaucrat allows him to dispense timeless advice like, “Whiskey’s for drinkin’, and water’s for fightin’ over.”
+Brent Zundel is a water resources engineer, a position that allows him to dispense timeless advice like, “Whiskey’s for drinkin’, and water’s for fightin’ over.”

 In 2015, he spent a nine-month sabbatical as a Fulbright researcher in Concepción, Chile, studying water resource management in south-central Chile, where he refined his passion for pisco, palta (avocado), and unintelligible Spanish slang.